Ilex aquifolium

 Black Root Rot

-If your plant sustains black root rot, the best solution is just to remove it and replace it with a resistant species such as Chinese (Ilex cornuta), Yaupon (I. vomitoria), or American holly (I. opaca).
-The Japanese species (I. crenata) is not a suitable substitute, as it is very susceptible to black root rot.
+The best solution is just to remove infected specimens and replace with a resistant species such as Chinese (Ilex cornuta), Yaupon (I. vomitoria), or American holly (I. opaca).

 Check out our guide to learn more about root rot in trees and shrubs.